 What taxes do I pay on my pension under QROPS?

 - No Dividends Tax on UK Shares or Funds

 What returns will I get on a QROPS?

 The returns depend on your investments.
-They are no longer linked to inflation directly.
+If you have a final salary scheme, they would no longer be linked to inflation directly.

 You can invest in bonds, shares, mutual funds, ETF’s, cash, fixed interest account.
 Your options are open.
-A sensible IFA will direct you to protect the majority of your pension with low risk investments and investments which have little or no correlation to the stock market.
+A sensible IFA will direct you to protect the majority of your pension with low risk investments and investments.
+Typically a 50%/50% stock/bond mix can protect your portfolio from the worst stock market crashes.
 Younger clients and those who wish to take more risk can expose some of their pension to equities and commodities such as gold, silver and oil.
 A typical return after all charges have been taken into consideration could be 7.5% p.a.

 QROPS Vs UK Pension Examples.
 Pension Tax Relief